ibm-cloud-docs/openshift/openshift_ingress.md

 * Review the Ingress [prerequisites](#config_prereqs).
 * [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).
-* VPC clusters: If you use use non-default [VPC security groups](/docs/vpc?topic=vpc-using-security-groups), allow traffic requests that are routed by Ingress to node ports on your worker nodes.
-  1. Target Generation 1 of VPC compute.
-     ```
-     ibmcloud is target --gen 1
-     ```
-     {: pre}
-  2. List your security groups.
-For your **VPC**, if only the default security group with a randomly generated name is listed, inbound traffic to the node ports on the worker is already allowed.
-If you have another security group, note its ID.
-    ```
-    ibmcloud is security-groups
-    ```
-    {: pre}
-    Example output with only the default security group of a randomly generated name, `preppy-swimmer-island-green-refreshment`:
-    ```
-    ID                                     Name                                       Rules   Network interfaces         Created                     VPC                      Resource group
-    1a111a1a-a111-11a1-a111-111111111111   preppy-swimmer-island-green-refreshment    4       -                          2019-08-12T13:24:45-04:00   <vpc_name>(bbbb222b-.)   c3c33cccc33c333ccc3c33cc3c333cc3
-    ```
-    {: screen}
-  3. Add a rule to allow inbound TCP traffic on ports 30000-32767.
-For more information about the command options, see the [`security-group-rule-add` CLI reference docs](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#security-group-rule-add).
-    ```
-    ibmcloud is security-group-rule-add <security_group_ID> inbound tcp --port-min 30000 --port-max 32767
-    ```
-    {: pre}

 ### Step 1: Deploy apps and create app services
 {: #public_inside_1}